Dowell-Lab/srworkshop/day10/worksheets/Day10_ENA_downloading_public_data.md

 https://www.ebi.ac.uk/ena/browser/

-1) To start make a directory for the project and make 5 sub folders; fastqs, scripts, output, metadata, qc.
+1) To start make a directory for the project (called PRJEB32618 in this case) in your scratch directory.
+Inside the PRJEB32618 directory make 5 sub folders; fastqs, scripts, output, metadata, qc.

-3) 1.
+2) 1.
 Go to the European website with raw data and gather both the metadata file and the download scripts.
 Go to the ENA website and find your favorite project, a.k.a.
 PRJEB32618 (I chose this example because its small)

 ![ENA screen shot](download_data_images/gotoENA.png)